vseryakov/backendjs/README.md

 via require as usual.
 In most cases just empty index.js is enough.
 Such modules will not be loaded via require though but by the backendjs `core.loadModule` machinery, the NPM packages are just keep different module directories separate from each other.

-The config parameter `use-packages` can be used to specify NPM package names to be loaded separated by comma, as with the default application structure all subfolders inside each NPM package will be added to the core:
+The config parameter `import-packages` can be used to specify NPM package names to be loaded separated by comma, as with the default application structure all subfolders inside each NPM package will be added to the core:

   - modules will be loaded from the modules/ folder